BDC Hamburger Icon

 The four organizational cultures are as follows:

-1. The Power Culture: Based on Zeus, this culture emphasizes centralized or top-down, power and influence.
+1. The power culture: Based on Zeus, this culture emphasizes centralized or top-down, power and influence.
 It typically operates in a formal environment led by a fast-paced leader, like a dynamic entrepreneur, focused on producing quick results.
 While this culture can be efficient, it can also be challenging for employees to thrive due to its high expectations and emphasis on interpersonal relationships and trust over objective ideas.
 Success often hinges on the quality of leadership.

-2. The Role Culture: Based on Apollo, this culture is bureaucratic, run by strict procedures, narrowly defined roles and precisely delineated powers.
+2. The role culture: Based on Apollo, this culture is bureaucratic, run by strict procedures, narrowly defined roles and precisely delineated powers.
 Although this culture uses predictability and stability to help employees understand their role in the organization, it can also prevent businesses from adapting.

-3. The Task Culture: Based on Athena, this culture is small-team-focused, results- and solutions-oriented and characterized by flexibility, adaptability and a culture of empowered employees.
+3. The task culture: Based on Athena, this culture is small-team-focused, results- and solutions-oriented and characterized by flexibility, adaptability and a culture of empowered employees.
 A team immersed in a task culture leverages its expertise to focus on end results.
 Through problem-solving and high levels of creativity, the task culture fosters deeper employee engagement across the group.
 However, staff must be motivated and open to workplace collaboration for it to succeed.

-4. The Person Culture: Based on Dionysius, this culture focuses on the individual and prioritizes organizations working toward the betterment of their people.
+4. The person culture: Based on Dionysius, this culture focuses on the individual and prioritizes organizations working toward the betterment of their people.
 Such organizations are values-oriented, people-focused and geared toward meeting individual employees’ self-actualization needs by utilizing each staffer’s unique talents.
 However, because the culture relies heavily on self-motivation, it can be challenging for businesses to implement effectively.

-John Rossman, author and keynote speaker at Rossman Partners, said that there is a fifth style outside Handy’s four cultures that businesses should know: the highly aligned, loosely coupled organization.
+John Rossman, author and leadership keynote speaker at Rossman Partners, said that there is a fifth style outside Handy’s four cultures that businesses should know: the highly aligned, loosely coupled organization.
 He named Amazon as a prominent example (as he details in his book Think Like Amazon).

 “This model works to gain clarity and make high-judgment decisions on resource allocation at the center and then decentralize into small, self-organizing teams led by high-judgment individuals to execute and operate,” Rossman explained.
 “At Amazon, the centralized process is called ‘OP1’ or ‘Operating Plan 1.’
 The small teams are called two-pizza teams.”